LampeMW/dropdown_textfield/README.md

 ### Properties

 - **dropdownRadius**: Defines the radius of the dropdown list.
 Default value is 12.
+- **boxDecoration**: Add custom BoxDecoration to decorate the dropdown container styling
+- **boxMargin**: Add custom margins to the content that is displayed inside the box.
 - **initialValue**: Sets the initial value.
 If null or not in the `dropDownList`, it will not display any value.
 - **dropDownList**: A list of dropdown values of type `<DropDownValueModel>`.
 - **onChanged**: Listens for item selection changes.
 Returns a single `DropDownValueModel` object for single selection dropdown, and a list of `DropDownValueModel` objects for multi-selection dropdown.